Collagen and eczema (atopic dermatitis)

 Does collagen help with eczema?

-A diet rich in vitamins A, C, D and E will also provide your body with the building blocks necessary to synthesize collagen, repair damaged skin cells and improve the skin's barrier function - all important aspects of managing eczema.
+A diet rich in vitamins A, C, D, and E will also provide your body with the building blocks necessary to synthesize collagen, repair damaged skin cells, and improve the skin's barrier function — all important aspects of managing eczema.

-In the end, collagen supplements should not be considered a miracle cure, but as part of your efforts to counteract the onset of eczema.
+Ultimately, collagen supplements shouldn't be considered a miracle cure, but rather part of your efforts to help prevent eczema flare-ups.
 If you decide to try a collagen peptide supplement, you should still avoid your triggers, moisturize your skin regularly, and follow your doctor's treatment plan (if one exists).